octobercms/docs/cms-pages.md

     }
     ==

 Parameter names should be compatible with PHP variable names.
-To make a parameter optional add the question mark after its name:
+To make a parameter optional, add a question mark after its name:

     url = "/blog/post/:post_id?"

 Parameters in the middle of the URL cannot be optional.
-In the next example the `:post_id` parameter is marked as optional, but is processed as required.
+In the next example, the `:post_id` parameter is marked as optional, but is processed as required.

     url = "/blog/:post_id?/comments"

 Optional parameters can have default values which are used as fallback values in case the real parameter value is not presented in the URL.
-Default values cannot contain any asterisks, pipe symbols or question marks.
+Default values cannot contain any asterisks, pipe symbols, or question marks.
 The default value is specified after the **question mark**.
-In the next example the `category_id` parameter would be `10` for the URL `/blog/category`.
+In the next example, the `category_id` parameter would be `10` for the URL `/blog/category`.

     url = "/blog/category/:category_id?10"

 You can also use regular expressions to validate parameters.
-To add a validation expression, add the pipe symbol after the parameter name (or the question mark) and specify the expression.
-The forward slash symbol is not allowed in the expressions.
+To add a validation expression, add a pipe symbol after the parameter name, or a question mark, and specify the expression.
+The forward slash symbol is not allowed in these expressions.
 Examples:

     url = "/blog/:post_id|^[0-9]+$/comments" - this will match /blog/10/comments
     ...